-If I want to defer my start until next fall or Spring 2021, will I keep my current financial aid?
+If I want to defer my start until Fall 2021, will I keep my current financial aid?

 Federal aid, merit scholarships and other grants are based on the FAFSA, along with the initial tests scores and GPA provided to the University for evaluation upon initial admittance to the University.
 Students will need to contact admissions to discuss starting at a later time.
 Depending on how and when you are admitted back into the University and the FAFSA, you are not guaranteed to have the same award package.

-If my parents’ employment status is affected during the fall semester due to COVID-19, is there any reconsideration for financial aid?
+If my parents’ employment status is affected due to COVID-19, is there any reconsideration for financial aid?